Serruhb/InvoicingProcessImprovementWithAirtable/README.md

 1. Report extracted
 2. Shared file manually updated and edited by 6 - 12 individuals.
-3. Run vba script contract type could use script then step 6 if no script step 4.
+3. If vba script not viable for contract type skip to step 4.
 4. Report then transformed and loaded into airtable.
 5. Airtable (at this time) then renamed and rearranged column names.
 6. Exported and Uploaded to invoicing software.